 All prefatory pages are numbered continuously using lower-case Roman numerals (i, ii, iii...) centered at the bottom of the page.
 All other pages, including the main body of the dissertation, references, bibliographies and appendices, are numbered continuously using Arabic numerals (1, 2, 3...), starting from the number "1".
 These page numbers should be centered at the bottom of each page.

-Guidance for the production of final copy should be centralized in each College or School and not detailed to staff or secretarial-level personnel; that central person should meet annually with designated Library personnel for updated information on processes, copyright issues that arose in the past year with particular reference to the Provost’s copyright web pages and guidance (linked to by the Libraries).
+Guidance for the production of final copy should be centralized in each College or School and not detailed to staff or secretarial-level personnel.
+That central person should meet annually with designated Library personnel for updated information on processes, copyright issues (refer to the Provost’s copyright web pages), and guidance.